imbo/imbo/README.markdown

 which makes PHPIMS use MongoDB as database and the filesystem for storage.
 The 'params' part will be sent to the drivers' constructor.

 #### Add custom plugins
-To add custom plugins you will need to change the `plugins` element of the configuration array.
+To add custom plugins you will need to change the 'plugins' element of the configuration array.
 It can for instance look like this:

     // Custom plugins
     'plugins' => array(